NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 ## Pevolia:
 Variety of complexions.
 Major religion is
-	the Pevolian Pantheon, with the Church of Diacci coming in a close second.
+	the Pevolian Pantheon, with the Church of the Diacci coming in a close second.
 They conquered the western territory within the last 100 years from the two princedoms.
-Pevolia used to be a lesser rival to Eskillia, but after her fall became the regional power Pevolia wants to move in and take the Eskillian city states by force, but do not due to religious pressure from the Church of Diacci.
+Pevolia used to be a lesser rival to Eskillia, but after her fall became the regional power Pevolia wants to move in and take the Eskillian city states by force, but do not due to religious pressure from the Church of the Diacci.
 Ruler is called Khassar.
 	They are the most-advanced power on Berringia, and is home to many large cities and magical institutions.

 ## Mildabia:
 Mostly darker complexions except Pilgrims
-	who come from all over to worship the God's of Diacci.
+	who come from all over to worship the Diacci Council (High Aglthiim).
 	Mildabia is divided into districts and cities but more so ruled by the Church of Diacci, which is not only the majority religion in the country, but also all of Berringia.